leoguignard/TARDIS/README.md

 # TARDIS

-This repository contains TARDIS the software that coregister embryos, proposed in our Mouse-Atlas article.
+This repository contains TARDIS the software that coregister embryos, proposed in the article *In toto imaging and reconstruction of post-implantation mouse development at the single-cell level*

 ## Description of the repository
 Folders: